ProjectEli/SoundQualityTest/README.md

 I just followed the naming convention of Cubase 11.0 like capital letters in filename kBps, but it does not mean bytes but actually bits per seconds.
 1 Byte = 8bit, 1 kilobit = 1024 bit = 128 Byte.
 For bit depth of mp3 is not fixed and I cannot designate bit depth but the original Cubase project file used 24bit depth and 48kHz sample rate

 ## License
 You can freely use individual or all files for non-comercial purpose.
 For commercial purpose, you can include files as sample files without explicit permission but please attach original license file in the folder.
 You can freely modify files but I am not responsible for them.
 For other conditions, it follows MIT license.
-If you have any questions, please contact individually.
+If you have any questions, please contact me individually.